inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/209-create-a-new-vector-layer.rst

 Knowing how to georeference is important when you want to digitise from a paper map or an image that is not already georeferenced.
-Once you have georeferenced an image like this, you can apply the same digitisation techniques that we learned previously in this chapter to create vector shapefiles that can be used in QGIS and |project_name|.
+Once you have georeferenced an image like this, you can apply the same digitisation techniques that we learned previously in this module to create vector shapefiles that can be used in QGIS and |project_name|.

 :ref:`Go to next module --> <vector-analysis-for-problem-solving>`